Estimated reading time: 3 minutes

-It’s one of the most likely interview questions a professional can come up against: what was your recent salary?
+It’s one of the most likely interview questions a jobseeker can come up against: what was your most recent salary?
 Conversations about money can be uncomfortable at the best of times, let alone with a new employer.

 So, can a prospective employer ask your salary?
-Our recruitment experts discuss the pros and cons of answering interview questions on your salary history and remuneration expectations, and the best answers to give.
+Our recruitment experts discuss the pros and cons of answering interview questions on your salary history and remuneration expectations, along with the best answers to give.

-Do employers need to ask a salary interview question?
+Do employers need to ask a salary related interview question?